Welcome to MLA’s Paralibrarian Section!

 Please scroll through our web page for information on:

-~ Paralibrarian of the Year Awards ~ Book Cart Drill Team Competition ~ PARA Program ~
+~ Paralibrarian of the Year Awards ~ Book Cart Drill Team Competition ~ PARA Certification ~

 ~ 5 Good Reasons to Join ~ Section Officers ~